fluentverification/stamina-prism/stamina/doc/Options.md

 ## Misprediction Factor (m)

 **Definition:** This is used in determining the termination of the exploration.
 If &Pi; is the probability we are in a terminal state, then exploration is terminated when &Pi; < w / m.
 Additionally, if the bound between  P<sub>max</sub> and P<sub>min</sub> is greater than the window, the misprediction factor will be updated accordingly.
-This updating is done in `InfCTMCModelGenerator.doReachabilityAnalysis()`.
+This updating is done in `StaminaModelGenerator.doReachabilityAnalysis()`.

 **Associated methods:**